-- information notices requiring the controller or processor to provide the ICO with information; - assessment notices permitting the ICO to carry out an assessment of compliance; - enforcement notices requiring the controller or processor to take, or refrain from taking, certain steps; and - penalty notices administrative fines.
+- information notices requiring the controller or processor to provide the ICO with information; - assessment notices permitting the ICO to carry out an assessment of compliance; - enforcement notices requiring the controller or processor to take, or refrain from preceding fiscal year for organizations.
+This new penalty

+- taking, certain steps; and - penalty notices administrative fines.